The Japanese Diet: Healthy Oriental Food for Weight Loss

 - Sushi (raw fish with rice), with soy sauce

 - A cup of noodles with mushrooms

 - An apple

 - A cup of green tea

-- Sashimi assortment (this is a plate of different types of fish), accompanied with soy sauce and wasabi (be careful with wasabi, at first sight it looks like avocado but it is very spicy).
+- Sashimi assortment (different types of raw fish over rice), accompanied with soy sauce and wasabi.
+Be careful with wasabi!
+At first sight it looks like avocado, but it is very spicy.

 - A bowl of whole rice

 - An orange